 Completers is another term for graduates.
-It will include all students 25 and older who earn Board of Regents-recognized undergraduate degrees.
+It will include all students who are 25 or older who earn Board of Regents-recognized undergraduate degree.

-This indicator is the aggregate of all undergraduate, 25 and older, degree completers at an institution within a given academic year.
+This indicator is the aggregate of all students 25 or older who earn Board of Regents-recognized graduate degrees within an academic year.

-- 8. Who is responsible for data collection, analysis, and quality? - Each university submits the completers data electronically to the Board of Regents.
+Each university submits the completers data electronically to the Board of Regents.
 The Board of Regents performs numerous edits and works with the campuses/system to correct errors.
-When all campus submissions are complete, the Regents' staff builds a master file. - 9.
-Does the indicator have limitations or weaknesses?
+When all campus submissions are complete, the Regents' staff builds a master file.

+9. Does the indicator have limitations or weaknesses?
 If so, explain.
 Is the indicator a proxy or surrogate?
 Does the source of the data have a bias or agenda?

-There are no limitations or weaknesses. - 10.
-How will the indicator be used in management decision making and other agency processes?
-Ensuring student success drives many management decisions including recruitment, admissions, academic programming, academic support, facilities, and finance.
+10. How will the indicator be used in management decision making and other agency processes?

-Objective II.7: Maintain the total number of underrepresented minority completers in a given academic year from the baseline year number of 547 in 2023-24 to 547 in AY 2028-29.
-Students may only be counted once per award level.
+Objective II.7: Increase the total number of under-represented minority completers in a given academic year by 5% from the baseline year number of 298 in 2023-24 to 313 in AY 2028-29.

-Indicator 1: Number of graduate degree completers
+Indicator 1: Number of completers at graduate degree level